Restoration Druid Healing Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 Convoke the Spirits Usage in Raids

-The idea behind optimal Convoke usage is to pop it during Reforestation proc.
-To achieve that, you should be already at 2 stacks of Reforestation and have Swiftmend off cooldown.
+Assuming you are specced into Reforestation, the idea behind optimal Convoke usage is to pop it during Reforestation proc.
+To achieve that, you should be already at 3 stacks of Reforestation and have Swiftmend off cooldown.
+However, for ease of use, we do not recommend using this talent.
+It is quite a lot of talents and requirements for Swiftmend usage are very precise to make this work.

 Cast Swiftmend.
-Since you were on 2 stacks already, the third Swiftmend cast procs Incarnation: Tree of Life.
+Since you were on 3 stacks already, the fourth Swiftmend cast procs Incarnation: Tree of Life.
 Follow it with a Wild Growth cast.
 Use Convoke the Spirits straight after.

 Optional Read: Mastering Your Restoration Druid